bpython/bpython/doc/sphinx/source/contributing.rst

     .. code-block:: bash

-        $ sudp apt-get install python-greenlet python-pygments python-requests
+        $ sudp apt install python3-greenlet python3-pygments python3-requests
-        $ sudo apt-get install python-watchdog python-urwid
+        $ sudo apt install python3-watchdog python3-urwid
-        $ sudo apt-get install python-sphinx python-mock python-nose
+        $ sudo apt install python3-sphinx python3-nose

-    Remember to replace ``python`` with ``python3`` in every package name if you intend to develop with Python 3.
     You also need to run `virtualenv` with `--system-site-packages` packages, if you want to use the packages provided by your distribution.

 .. note::